-The areas of special flood hazard for the Village of Cold Spring, Community Number 360670, are identified and defined on the following documents prepared by the Federal Emergency Management Agency:
+The areas of special Flood hazard for the Village of Cold Spring, Community Number 360670, are identified and defined on the following documents prepared by the Federal Emergency Management Agency:

-(1) Flood Insurance Rate Map Panel Number:
+A. Flood Insurance Rate Map Panel Number: 36079C0087E

-36079C0087E

-whose effective date is, March 4, 2013, and any subsequent revisions to these map panels that do not affect areas under our community's jurisdiction.
+whose effective date is March 4, 2013, and any subsequent revisions to these map panels that do not affect areas under the community's jurisdiction.

-(2) A scientific and engineering report entitled "Flood Insurance Study, Putnam County, New York, All Jurisdictions" dated March 4, 2013.
+B. A scientific and engineering report entitled "Flood Insurance Study, Putnam County, New York, All Jurisdictions" dated March 4, 2013 and any subsequent revisions.

 The above documents are hereby adopted and declared to be a part of this Local Law.
-The Flood Insurance Study and/or maps are on file at: -the Village Office, 85 Main Street, Cold Spring, New York, and at www.FEMA.org.
+The Flood Insurance Study and/or maps are on file at: the Village Office, 85 Main Street, Cold Spring, New York, and at www.FEMA.org.